Installation of the Node.js agent

 var WhatapAgent = require('whatap').NodeAgent;

-• In case of separating the projects for each environment
+In case different projects are run for each environment

-• In case of starting by pm2 in Cluster mode
+In case of running applications in cluster mode for PM2

 Using the agent group unit function